AndrewDiles/a-maze-me/README.md

 - ✅ Level Select
 - ~~Tracking minimum number of moves to win~~ (invalid as movement is not cell based)
 - ✅ Tracking target times to win
-- ✅ Trcking which levels have been unlocked
+- ✅ Tracking which levels have been unlocked
 - ✅ Ability to upload a json file for custom levels
 - ✅ local storage for save files and custom levels
 - ✅ Make WASD controls for all menus (I excluded level editor / view records)